 These announcements follow a long period of uncertainty at All Leisure Group.
 It has emerged that All Leisure Group has sold off its Hebridean Island Cruises brand.
 In further development it also emerged that other All Leisure brands Travelsphere and Just You are now operating under G Adventures Atol licence, suggesting they've also been sold.

-In late November 2015, All Leisure sold the 50-berth Hebridean Princess and certain related assets for £2.9 million in cash to a new company, HP Shipping, from which it is chartering the five-star ship back on an eight-year lease.
+In late November 2015, All Leisure Group sold the 50-berth Hebridean Princess and certain related assets for GBP 2,9 million in cash to the company HP Shipping, from which it is chartering the ship back on an 8-year lease.
 HP Shipping is owned by a syndicate of private investors led by Roger Allard, chairman of and shareholder in All Leisure Group.

-In late August 2016, All Leisure Group sold its Egypt specialist operator Discover Egypt, which offers Nile cruises, to its own management team.
-Discover Egypt is now part of Platinum Holidays, established in May 2016, and includes Roger Allard and All Leisure Holidays’ commercial director Philip Breckner and director David Wiles.
+In late August 2016, All Leisure Group sold its specialist operator Discover Egypt (Nile cruises) to its own management team.
+Discover Egypt is now part of Platinum Holidays (established May 2016) and includes Roger Allard and All Leisure Holidays’ commercial director Philip Breckner and director David Wiles.

-Preceding these changes, Market Harborough-based All Leisure Group had also announced forty staff redundancies.
+Preceding these changes, All Leisure Group had also announced 40 staff redundancies.

-All Leisure left the the stock market last year after months of tough trading conditions.
-Its turnover for the year to October 2015 was £127.3 million, down from £138.9 miillion a year earlier, but the group did make a £500,000 profit compared with a £7.5 million loss the previous year and a £13.2 million loss the year before that.
+All Leisure Group left the the stock market in 2015 after months of tough trading conditions.
+Its turnover for the year to October 2015 was GBP 127.3 million, down from GBP 138.9 miillion a year earlier, but the group did make a GBP 500,000 profit compared with a GBP 7.5 million loss the previous year and a GBP 13.2 million loss the year before that.